 Section 1.
 Fiscal Year.
 The fiscal year of the Region shall be January 1 through December 31 (the “Fiscal Year”).

 Section 2.
 Financial Procedures.
 The Region will conduct its financial operations and maintain its financial records in accordance with generally accepted accounting standards and principles.
 The Region may use its funds to employ part time or full time financial services necessary to meet this requirement.
-All disbursements by the Region must be signed by the Treasurer or, in his or her absence, by the President or Vice President.
+All disbursements by the Region must be authorized by the Treasurer or, in his or her absence, by the President or Vice President.
 Disbursements above a certain amount and/or of a certain type, as established by the Executive Committee, must have prior approval of the President or, in his or her absence, the Vice President, and follow the financial procedures established by the Executive Committee.

 Section 3.
 Tax Exempt Status.
 The tax-exempt status of the Region has been established and is maintained by the DBIA Group Exemption.
 The Region shall not engage in activities that violate the provisions of Code section 501(c)(6) pertaining to business leagues, comparable state or local tax laws, or the DBIA Group Exemption.